 Make it difficult for you to play around on another big distraction: social media.
 While working, this can be detrimental to your productivity.
 Log out of all accounts.
 As a habit, shut off all social media notifications while at work and mute all phone notifications.

 - Psychological well-being: Sitting by a window

 Sit near a window wherever possible, as a view of nature is known to reduce one’s blood pressure and the circulation of stress hormones.
 Looking at trees or a photograph of scenery on the wall, too, could help.

 Low-intensity activities, too, according to studies, could boost your levels of energy.
 In addition to health benefits, the sweat and circulation of serotonin, too, can contribute positively to your work.

 In conclusion, since human beings are social animals, loneliness is a threat that should not be taken lightly during a pandemic as it results in poor physical and mental health.
 Take planned breaks and talk with family and friends (or on the phone if you are isolated) when you are not working.

 Here’s hoping that you have a productive and energizing Covid lockdown break!

 “Rehoboth Academic Services” is a premium institute supporting PhD & Master’s Thesis since 2013.
 We offer editing, proofreading, writing, statistical analysis, formatting and plagiarism checking services.
 We have helped more than 1000+ research scholars in most of the subjects and universities across the globe in the last seven years.
+We also conduct Copyediting & Proofreading, Art of thesis writing, Research Paper writing, Statistical Analysis with SPSS Foundation & Advanced workshops.
 If you need our assistance please call 9731988227, 9741871657.